AI4HealthLab-Liu/DyConPro/README.md

 ## References
 Citing the toolbox:
 - Tobia, M. J., Hayashi, K., Ballard, G., Gotlib, I. H., & Waugh, C. E. (2017).
 Dynamic functional connectivity and individual differences in emotions during social stress.
-Human brain mapping, 38(12), 6185-6205.
+Human Brain Mapping, 38(12), 6185-6205.

 ## Support and Communication
 If you notice any bugs in the package, or would like to request features, please open an [issue](https://github.com/NBCLab/DyConPro/issues).
 We make no guarantee that we will incorporate requested changes, but we welcome any input and are happy to discuss.